kunst1080/jail-deploy/README.md

 jail-create is a wrapper script of qjail(8) for deployment of jail environments with user-flavor.

-You can depoly jail environment with your flavor which is owned by normal user, and you can maintain flavors with VCS.
+You can deploy jail environment with your flavor which is owned by normal user, and you can maintain flavors with VCS.

 ## Platform
 FreeBSD 10.0